nikitavoloboev/data/travel/visited.md

 # Visited
+I keep various lists of places I liked on [Foursquare](https://foursquare.com/user/458393289).

-Countries and cities I visited thus far with some comments on them.
+Below are countries and cities I visited thus far with some comments on them.

 ## Netherlands
-- Eindhoven - Doing my CS BSc here.
+- Eindhoven - Did my CS degree there.
 Not the most exciting city.
-- Amsterdam - Visited it a few times and loved it.
+- Amsterdam - Love it.

 ## Cyprus
 - Limassol - Has been my home for a long time.
-Loved the weather there and the sea.
+Loved the non summer weather there and the sea.